-Our policy is to collect only the personal data necessary for agreed purposes and we ask our clients only to share personal data where it is strictly needed for those purposes.
+Our policy is to collect only the personal data necessary for agreed purposes and we ask our clients only to share personal data with us where it is strictly needed for those purposes.

-Where we need to process personal data to provide our services, we ask our clients to provide the necessary information to other data subjects concerned, such as family members, regarding its use.
+Where we need to process personal data to provide our services, we ask our clients to provide the necessary information to the data subjects concerned regarding its use.

-Given the diversity of the services we provide to personal clients (click here for information on our services), we process many categories of personal data, including as appropriate for the services we are providing:
+Given the diversity of the services we provide to clients (click here for information on our services), we process many categories of personal data, including:

 Use of personal data